On R-duals of type III in Hilbert spaces

-In what follows, we will review type $III$ of R-duals and present basic definitions of frames and Riesz basis; for more details, we refer the interested reader to the \cite{Christensen.2008}.
-They are essential to our main result in the next section where by using the sequence $\{S^{-1/2}_{\omega}\omega_j\}_{j\in I}$, we will achieve the representation of positive square root of the inverse of the frame operator $S_{\omega}$.
+In what follows, we will review basic definitions of frame and Riesz basis and present type $I$ and $III$ of $R$-duals; for more details, we refer the interested reader to the \cite{Christensen.2008,Casazza.2001,Casazza.2004}.
+Throughout this paper, let $\mathcal{H}$ be a separable Hilbert spaces, $I_{\mathcal{H}}$ the identity operator on $\mathcal{H}$ and $I$ be a countable index set.
+Also let $F:=\{f_i\}_{i\in I}$ and $\Omega:=\{\omega_j\}_{j\in I}$.\\